 Private Equity investments are just that – private.
 They are made by either privately-owned companies or private individuals.
 While these investors will negotiate for a percentage of the company or profits, they very rarely take over control of the business.

 Venture capital (VC) investments are often introduced when a company is beyond its idea stage.
 They fund startup companies that offer promising potential for large dividends.
 Venture capitalists usually come with business experience and can offer advice when navigating the entrepreneurial landscape.
 VCs are ready to invest millions into startups that promise quick growth potential.
 VCs take a percentage of your business and will – usually – want varying degrees of control over your business.
+About 90 percent of VC-backed startup businesses fail.

 Angel Investments are similar to venture capital investments in that they offer financial help in return for a part of the business.
 Angel investors, however, are usually interested in more than just making money.
 Often retired and very wealthy, angel investors like to remain involved in their industries of choice and be active players in their communities.